 We send siblings home so that we can stop any potential outbreak across school and inconvenience parents further, in the worst-case scenario, by having to close a class because we do not have enough adults to safely keep a class open.
-Some schools have had to do this due to the number of both children and staff with Covid and I am trying to avoid this, where we can, with the measures we have in place on our Risk Assessment.
+Some schools have had to do this due to the number of both children and staff with Covid and we are trying to avoid this, where we can, with the measures we have in place on our Risk Assessment.

-The decision around sending siblings home changed a few weeks ago after I was informed in my weekly Local Authority call that cases in primary schools are increasing - in both staff and pupils.
-This element may change again when if cases significantly drop and may become a flexible part of our Covid Risk Assessment
+The decision around sending siblings home is based on our weekly call with the Local Authority which currently indicates that cases in primary schools are increasing - in both staff and pupils.
+This element may change again if cases significantly drop and may become a flexible part of our Covid Risk Assessment.

 If your child is awaiting a test or is off isolating due to a positive case in the house, they will be marked with an 'X' in the register.
 This does not affect their attendance score and also triggers our legal requirement to provide work via google classrooms.

 If your child 's test result returns as a positive, the register will be marked with an 'I' to show that they are ill.
-Work is not provided in this situation as we do not expect children who are off with illness to be doing work just focusing on recovering as we would for any other illness.
+Work is not provided in this situation as we do not expect children who are off with any illness to be doing work just focusing on recovering as we would for any other illness.

 From a school perspective, our enhanced protective measures in school will continue to be put in place and this has been updated based on the Government advice to schools and what works for us to keep the virus at bay.